- All STAR Transit buses are ADA compliant and can handle all mobility devices. See more info below.

 - Service animals are welcome.
 See more info below.

 STAR Transit service is provided curb-to-curb.
 Customers are picked up at the curb of their origin (usually a residence) and transported to the curb of their destination.
 Drivers are not permitted to assist customers from their house to the curb or into their destination.
 Drivers will assist customers from the curb into the vehicle and provide assistance to customers boarding and exiting the vehicle.
 This assistance is limited to the movement and placement of wheelchairs, scooters, walkers and canes and the general safety of the passenger.
 If a customer requires additional assistance, an attendant may ride with the customer free of charge.
 Other guests may ride but must pay the appropriate fare if not providing assistance to the customer.
 Customers with personal attendants or guests who will accompany them must notify the scheduling agent when making reservations.
-A customer needing assistance may qualify to have a Client Advocate travel with them.
-Information on this program can be found under Client Advocate.

 STAR Transit drivers and all passengers riding in a regular vehicle seat must be secured with the safety restraint devices available in each vehicle.
-In addition, STAR Transit requires that all wheelchairs, and/or mobility devices, along with the individual be secured with all provided securement devices and seatbelts required by the state.
+In addition, STAR Transit requires that all wheelchairs, and/or mobility devices, along with the individual be secured with provided securement devices and seatbelts required by the state.
 When loading or unloading any securement mounted, such as a lap belt, on a personal mobility aid is required to be worn.
 Passengers are not allowed to stand or change seats while the bus is in operation.

 On board, the driver will secure the mobility device to ensure a safe ride.
 Specialized straps will be attached to the mobility device to create the four point tie down securement ensuring safe transportation.
 When loading or unloading any mounted securement on a personal mobility aid is required to be worn.
 If you are not satisfied with your securements, inform your driver immediately.
 The bus will not proceed on its route until all passengers are safely seated and secured.